What does fact checked mean?

 Fat is an essential part of your diet, supplying your body with energy and substances necessary for it to function properly.
 Not all fats are equal, however, and some forms of fat cause more harm than benefits.
 To eat a healthy diet, you need to be able to identify sources of saturated fat as well as learn how to substitute healthier sources of unsaturated fat.

 Saturated fats get their name from their chemical makeup.
-All fats consist of oxygen, hydrogen and carbon atoms, but in saturated fats, all of the carbon atoms are bonded only to hydrogen atoms, not to other carbon atoms.
 Thus, they are "saturated" with hydrogen.
 This composition causes them to be solid at room temperature, while unsaturated fats are liquid at room temperature.
 This structure also causes these fats to build up in your heart and arteries, increasing your risk of cardiovascular disease and other health problems.
-As such, the American Heart Association suggests limiting them to no more than 7 percent of your total daily caloric intake, which would be about 16 g in a 2,000-calorie diet.
+As such, the American Heart Association suggests limiting them to no more than 7 percent of your total daily caloric intake, which would be about 16 g in a 2,000-calorie diet 1.